3 points on Oblivion (movie review)

 The movie is full of stuff like this and it only extends the running time instead of enhancing the story.

 One piece of throwaway dialogue would have made a better movie

 Morgan Freeman’s character mentions that the ground invasion force was made up of thousands of Tom Cruise clones.
 How awesome would that have been to see?
 I’d rather have seen a movie about astronauts who get taken prisoner, get cloned, their clones are sent to earth to take over, and then the original break free and fight back, take control of half of the clones, the clones fight each other… the back story to Oblivion has the potential to be a way more interesting movie than the flick itself.

 Dr. Girlfriend liked Oblivion more than I did (I think she’s scoring it somewhere between 7 and 8) – I didn’t hate it, but it just doesn’t live up to its potential.
 I’m giving it a 6.9 out of 10.

-Posted on May 19, 2014, in lists, movie reviews and tagged Andrea Riseborough, Melissa Leo, Morgan Freeman, movie reviews, movies, oblivion, Olga Kurylenko, sci fi, tom cruise.
+Posted on May 19, 2014, in lists, movie review and tagged Andrea Riseborough, Melissa Leo, Morgan Freeman, movie review, movies, oblivion, Olga Kurylenko, sci fi, tom cruise.
 Bookmark the permalink.
 1 Comment.